 "Do not put out the Spirit's fire." -- 1 Thessalonians 5:19

 In 1904 William Borden graduated from a Chicago high school.
 As heir to the Borden family fortune, he was already wealthy.
-For his high school graduation present, his parents gave 16-year-old Borden a trip around the world.
+For his high school graduation present, William Borden's parents gave their 16-year-old son a trip around the world.
 As the young man traveled through Asia, the Middle East, and Europe, he felt a growing burden for the world's hurting people.
 Finally, Bill Borden wrote home about his "desire to be a missionary."1

 One friend expressed disbelief that Bill was "throwing himself away as a missionary."

 A story often associated with Borden says that, in response, he wrote two words in the back of his Bible: "No reserves."